couchbaselabs/mobile-testkit/docker/testkit-net/README.md

 # Run the App

---replication-endpoint is the endpoint <SyncGatewayUrl>:<DatabaseName> to run bidirectional replication against --runtime-min is the number of minutes to run the scenarios for
+--replication-endpoint is the endpoint <SyncGatewayUrl>/<DatabaseName> to run bidirectional replication against --runtime-min is the number of minutes to run the scenarios for

 ```